MichaelKathofer/vitepress-ctf-documentation/docs/ctfdframework.md

 ```

 ## Flask more detailed
-This section aims to provide explanation for the most important syntax of flask
+This section aims to provide an explanation for the most important syntax of flask

 ### Routing

 ```js
 @app.route('/')